A downloadable Unreal Engine plugin for Windows

 The ease of BSP level construction with tried and tested tools can now be married to the power, speed and high performance of the Unreal Engine.

-HammUEr (currently Windows only) is a plugin that lets you build your levels with Valve's Hammer map editor (VMF), Doom3's DoomEdit (MAP/PROC) or an idTech2-3(Quake 1-3 and assorted other games that use the engine with varying levels of success and no guarantee of perfect imports)-based tool like GTKRadiant, JackHammer or Trenchbroom (MAP).
+HammUEr is a Windows only plugin for Unreal Engine 4 (and as soon as a stable version is out, 5) that lets you build your levels with any level editing tool that supports the formats designed for Valve's Hammer map editor (VMF), Doom3's DoomEdit (MAP/PROC) or an idTech2-3(Quake 1-3 and assorted other games that use the engine with varying levels of success and no guarantee of perfect imports)-based tool like GTKRadiant, JackHammer or Trenchbroom (MAP).
 With just a few simple clicks, you can have them imported into your Unreal Engine project as a collection of meshes placed in your scene the way you want, where you want.
 Want to change something?
 Make your edits in your favourite tool, then save, re-import, and you're done.

 During the importing process you can assign materials already in your project to the original material names, or if you have the source images - (TGA/BMP/PNG/JPG)/VTF&VMT/SHADER(Q3)/MTR(D3)/WAD(Quake1 & Halflife)/WAL(Quake 2) - you can import them into UE as material instances based on a template material of your choice, and let HammUEr automatically find and assign the right ones.
 Don't want certain materials to show?
 Mark them no-draw and HammUEr will automatically not build sides for them!